orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - [ ] Dangers of simulating ignorances (removing certain inhibitions; (same for safety constraints in some sense..))
 - [ ] 'Monkey testing':/.../fuzzing Random changing values/random forgetting: Simulating, what would happen?

-##### On Naming, ..., Grouping

-At every branch comtains the one added thing necessary for spliiting the vranch for conservation, but that destroys the embedding if that wnats to be prrserved

 ---
-### Traversing
--  Dereferencing is likely in many cases quickly subject to infinite stepping (similar to INITIAL -> INITIAL, TERMINAL -> TERMINAL, VERTEX -> VERTEX.
-(Could be that this means that there's no continuation, a self-reference defined here, or it's some mechanism of halting.)
-	- Simple example of infinitely finding terminals, or a reference to 'nothing - infinitely'.
-	- If both are references, allow deref of both in parallel? - for later probably

 #### Universal Version Control
 - [ ] Arbitrary (partial, ..., incomplete) history of arbitrary functions, rewrites, ..., data types (generalized to some arbitrary Ray).